mattgemmell/Referrers/README.markdown

 ## What is it?

-It's a Ruby script that processes Apache access logs, and spits out a list of referrers (sites that linked to your site).
+It's a Ruby script that processes Apache or NCSA "combined" server logs, and spits out a list of referrers (sites that linked to your site).

 ## What are its requirements?